Skip to main content

 Figure \(\PageIndex{15}\): Structural features and nomenclature for glycerophospholipids

-These lipids have enormous structural variability given the large number of different fatty acids (both saturated and unsaturated) and head groups that can be attached to a phosphate attached to the carbon 3 of glycerol.
+These lipids exhibit enormous structural variability, given the large number of fatty acids (both saturated and unsaturated) and head groups that can be attached to the phosphate at carbon 3 of glycerol.
 Figure \(\PageIndex{16}\) shows the structures of the most common glycerophospholipids.

 Figure \(\PageIndex{16}\): Common glycerophospholipids